Privacy Analysis of Samsung's Crowd-Sourced Bluetooth Location Tracking System: Introduction

 \section{Introduction}

-Portable devices such as smart phones and tablets often come with a feature that allows their owner to find those devices when they are lost, typically through the use of a web portal provided by their vendors.
-For such a feature to work, the owner would have to grant a permission for the device to share their locations periodically with the vendor.
-Examples of such a lost-device finding feature include Google's Find My Device,\footnote{\url{https://www.google.com/android/find/}} Samsung's Find My Mobile (FMM)~\footnote{\url{https://findmymobile.samsung.com/}} and Apple's Find My.\footnote{\url{https://support.apple.com/find-my}} A typical requirement for such a feature to work is that the lost device must be connected to the internet so that it can send its location report to a vendor server in the event that its owner flags the device as lost.
-It often comes with additional features such as playing sound on the device, locking the device or wiping off its data remotely.
+Portable devices such as smart phones and tablets often come with a feature that allows their owner to find those devices when they are lost, typically through the use of a web portal provided by their vendors, such as Google's Find My Device \cite{googlefindmy}, Samsung's Find My Mobile (FMM) \cite{samsungfindmy} and Apple's Find My \cite{applefindmy}.
+A typical requirement for such a feature to work is that the lost device must be connected to the internet so that it can send its location report to a vendor server in the event that its owner flags the device as lost.
 In recent years, mobile device manufacturers such as Samsung and Apple have extended their lost-device tracking systems with an {\em offline finding} (OF) feature, which allows a lost mobile device to be found even when it does not have an internet connection.
-Both Apple and Samsung OF features share two key features: the use of Bluetooth Low Energy (BLE) for short range transmission of data between devices of a vendor, and crucially, an extensive network of (internet-connected) mobile devices (which we call {\em finder devices}) that relay location information to a vendor controlled server.
+Both Apple and Samsung OF features share two key elements: the use of Bluetooth Low Energy (BLE) for short range transmission of data between devices of a vendor, and crucially, an extensive network of (internet-connected) mobile devices (which we call {\em helper devices}) that relay location information to a vendor controlled server.
 We refer to the latter as the {\em OF network}.
-The basic idea is quite simple: when a (lost) device loses its internet connection, it starts broadcasting a unique beacon over BLE, which is then picked up by nearby finder devices participating in the OF network, who then forward the beacon and the location it is found to a vendor server.
-In this work, we are mainly concerned with Samsung's FMM Offline Finding (OF) feature,\footnote{https://www.samsung.com/au/apps/find-my-mobile/} which was introduced in 2020.
-An owner can track their devices' locations through Samsung's proprietary "Find My Mobile" (FMM) application running in a Samsung mobile device (e.g., a phone or a tablet), provided that the FMM feature is enabled for the device.
+The basic idea is quite simple: when a lost device loses its internet connection, it starts broadcasting a unique beacon over BLE, which is then picked up by nearby helper devices participating in the OF network, who then forward the beacon and the location it is found to a vendor server.
+In this work, we are mainly concerned with Samsung's FMM Offline Finding (OF) feature \cite{samsungfmmapp}, which was introduced in 2020.
+An owner can track their devices' locations through Samsung FMM application running in a Samsung mobile device (e.g., a phone or a tablet).